Calls for proposals

 EU funding for transport infrastructure

-The CEF Transport Blending call has been published in February 2017 and is open to Walloon applicants until 26 february 2020.
+The CEF Transport call 2019-reflow(general envelope) has been published the 16 october 2020 and is open to Walloon applicants until 26 february 2020.

 - A proposal submitted under this call can address works or studies (but action combining both work and studies)

-- Costs will be eligible until 2023 at the latest
+- Costs will be eligible until 31 december 2023 at the latest.

 Conditions for submitting an application:

 The conditions for submitting an application are available on the following website: : 2018 CEF Transport call for proposals

 The procedure to be followed in Wallonia :